 Setting up a National Centre of Excellence in Intellectual Disability Health is a priority action under the National Roadmap for Improving the Health of People with Intellectual Disability (roadmap).
-The national centre is vital to successful delivery of the Roadmap.
-Many actions in the Roadmap depend on the establishment of the national centre to support delivery and house essential resources.
+The centre will help us to successfully deliver the roadmap.
+Many actions in the roadmap depend on establishing the centre to support delivery and house essential resources.

-In 2021-22 we engaged consultants who undertook scoping and co-design of options for a national centre in collaboration with:
+In 2021–22 we engaged consultants who led the scoping and co-design of options for the centre.
+They worked in collaboration with:

 - clinical and academic experts

 Based on the results of the scoping and co-design work, the centre aims to:

 - be a leader in intellectual disability health

 - work out what research is needed so the health system can give better health care for people with intellectual disability

 - improve health services for people with intellectual disability

 - help people with intellectual disability and their families to find the right health services and access health information

 - provide expert advice for implementing other measures under the roadmap.